Obscenity: Non image-based obscenity cases in the U.S.

 In 2005, the U.S. Department of Justice formed the Obscenity Prosecution Task Force in a push to prosecute obscenity cases.
 Red Rose Stories, a site dedicated to text-only fantasy stories, became one of many sites targeted by the FBI for shutdown.
 The government alleged that Red Rose Stories contained depictions of child rape.
 The publisher pleaded guilty.
-Extreme pornographer Max Hardcore served 30 months of a 46-month prison sentence for obscenity.

 Many U.S. states have had bans on the sale of sex toys, regulating them as obscene devices.
 Some states have seen their sex toy bans ruled unconstitutional in the courts.
 That ruling leaves only Mississippi, Alabama, and Virginia with current bans on the sale of obscene devices.